InferSoft-inc/app-challenge/README.md

 ### Challenge Description
 Your task is to create a small application where a user can upload multiple text documents, and then query these documents to retrieve relevant information based on their questions.
 The application should leverage a LLM for understanding and answering questions and a vector database to store and retrieve document embeddings efficiently.

-For convenience, we've included a set of scanned PDF documents  in this repo you will find a collection of scanned PDF documents describing the details of a land lease agreement between a land holder and a producer.
-Your task is to create an application where users can upload the documents and then retrieve relevent information based on a series of users query prompts included below:
+We've included a collection of scanned recipts.
+Your task is to create an application where users can upload the recipts and then retrieve relevent information based on a series of users query prompts included below:

-- List the documents by creation date, Create a table with Doc name, date created and individuals who signed (bonus to seperate out the lessee and lessor!)
-- Create a table of all the key values XX
+  - "List all the vendors and the total amount spent per vendor across all documents"
+  - "Identify all instances where transportation costs exceeded $100 in any single transaction across all countries.
+Create a table with the document name, date and amount spent"
+  - "Calculate the total expenditure on dining out during holiday seasons (December-January) for the years 2018 through 2022, including a breakdown by type of cuisine and country."
+  - "Suggest where spending can be reduced without changing the trips itinerary (ie cheaper hotels, restaurants, etc)."
+(Note this should utilize the LLMs reasoning capabilities)

 ### Objectives
-1. **Document Upload Interface**: Create a basic web interface that allows users to upload and store multiple text documents.
+1. **Document Upload Interface**: Create a basic web interface that allows users to upload, perform OCR and store multiple text documents.
+Use a datastructure (ie json) to store the text and metadata of the documents.
 2. **Text Processing**: Implement functionality to preprocess the uploaded documents into a suitable format for analysis (e.g., tokenization, removing special characters).
 3. **Vector Embedding**: Utilize a LLM to generate embeddings for the preprocessed text, and store these embeddings in a vector database.
 4. **Query System**: Develop a simple query interface where users can enter questions and retrieve answers.
 The system should use the vector database to find the most relevant document embeddings and use the LLM to generate answers based on these documents.